A guide to geospatial data analysis, visualisation & mapping

-Geospatial Analysis allows the exploration and discovery of dependencies and common points between the objects within our modelled environment in geographical space.
+Geospatial data analysis allows the exploration and discovery of dependencies and common points between the objects within our modelled environment in geographical space.

 Making informed decisions

-Geospatial Analysis allows you to see the change in data in space and time, which will – in the long run – help you make better-informed decisions.
+Using geospatial data analysis allows you to see how spatial data changes in space and time, which will – in the long run – help you make better-informed decisions.

 Enhancing analytics